-Code Title Hours Prerequisites Milestones/Notes

-First Year

-Fall

-IT 102 Desktop Software Support - CompTIA A + Core 2 (Software) 3 Reading Proficiency.
-Usually offered as 8-week hybrid format
+Code Title Hours Prerequisites Milestones/Notes First Year Fall IT 102 Desktop Software Support - CompTIA A + Core 2 (Software) 3 Reading Proficiency Usually offered as 8-week hybrid format

-IS 130 Hardware Support - CompTIA A+ Core 1 (Hardware) 3 Reading Proficiency.
-Usually offered as 8-week hybrid format

-Credit Hours 6

-Total Credit Hours 6

 ^{}Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
 Those who complete CORE 42 requirements will have that verification on their transcript.